-The group aims to be an organisation that fosters an organisational culture that embraces diversity.
+The Group aims to be an organisation that fosters an organisational culture that embraces diversity.
 "Diversity" includes, but is not limited to, gender, age, ethnicity, disability and cultural background.
 During the course of the current year, further work on the diversity action plan will be finalised with measurable objectives designed to enhance our commitment to promote diversity in the workplace.
-Progress against this plan will be incorporated in the Annual Report for the year ending 31 December 2013.